 - Child Welfare Case Worker: Child welfare case workers provide services to children in situations where they are being abused, neglected or are suffering from impoverishment or homelessness.
 They visit children and families to assess the state of the home and will take the proper procedures to remove a child from the environment if necessary.

 - Substance Abuse Counselor: Substance abuse counselors work with individuals who are suffering from dependence on drugs and alcohol.
 Addiction, by its nature, is incredibly difficult to treat – making this a demanding career.

 The BLS reports that social workers make a median salary of $49,470, but this varies between specialties.

 Determining between these master’s programs relies on what one is looking to achieve in a career in the public sector.
-For more on online programs at the University of Nevada, Reno, look here.
+For more on the online MPH in Public Health Practice program at the University of Nevada, Reno, look here.